shanebarringer/generator-opinionated-express-mvc/README.md

 # opinionated-express-mvc [![NPM version][npm-image]][npm-url] [![Build Status]] [![Dependency Status][daviddm-image]][daviddm-url]
 > Scaffolding for express API

+## Description

+Sets up an Express API configured for use with Postgres database using bookshelf and knex.
+Includes two resources with restful route configuraiton and associations.

 ## Installation

 First, install [Yeoman](http://yeoman.io) and generator-opinionated-express-mvc using [npm](https://www.npmjs.com/) (we assume you have pre-installed [node.js](https://nodejs.org/)).

+This generator assumes user has postgres installed and running.

 ```bash
 npm install -g yo